choishingwan/PRS-Tutorial/docs/target.md

 In this section we will perform some quality control (QC) steps on the target data.

 For this tutorial, we have simulated some genotype-phenotype data using the 1000 Genomes Project European samples.
-You can download the data [here](https://github.com/choishingwan/PRS-Tutorial/raw/master/resources/EUR.zip).

-Or you can download the data using the following script:
+You can download the data [here](https://github.com/choishingwan/PRS-Tutorial/raw/master/resources/EUR.zip) or you can download the data using the following command:

 ```bash
 curl https://github.com/choishingwan/PRS-Tutorial/raw/master/resources/EUR.zip -L -O
 ```